radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 - LDIF files extracted from the export
 - Rebuilt v9 stores

 The v9 stores are larger than the v8 stores.
-In a measured 5-million-entry deployment, 3.2 GB of v8 stores produced a 0.2 GB export archive and 2.0 GB of LDIF data, then became 6.0 GB of v9 stores.

 Plan for free space of at least three times the current size of the data directory.
 Expand the volume before starting the update if necessary.

 ```
 kubectl exec -n self-managed fid-0 -- sh -c \